mcascallares/santander-sensor-data/README.md

 ### Retrieving new data

-Data can be accessed [here(http://datos.gob.es/es/catalogo/l01390759-sensores-ambientales)].
+Data can be accessed [here](http://datos.gob.es/es/catalogo/l01390759-sensores-ambientales).
 For this example we will use the [JSON format](http://datos.santander.es/api/rest/datasets/sensores_smart_env_monitoring.json) to load data into Elasticsearch using Logstash.

 ## Sanitize the data

 In order to parse the data with Logstash, we will remove the EOLs in the file.
-For this I will use [jq JSON processor(https://stedolan.github.io/jq/)] but you can use amything that you like, even sed ;)
+For this I will use [jq JSON processor](https://stedolan.github.io/jq/) but you can use anything that you like, even sed ;)

 ```
 wget http://datos.santander.es/api/rest/datasets/sensores_smart_env_monitoring.json